What Repentance Means

 It is eternal life, the nature of God, and he can’t get this by any effort of his own.

-He cannot change his nature.
+People cannot change their nature.

 Let us go back and notice it once more.

-He in himself has no approach to God.
+The natural man in himself has no approach to God.

 He is an eternal being, but a hopeless one.

 His nature is enmity toward God.
 Satan has blinded his mind.
 His senseless heart is darkened.
-Satan has ruled him through his senses.
+Satan has ruled him through his physical senses.

-What does he mean here?
+What does Paul mean here?

 What does that mean?
-It means that Jesus actually suffered until every claim of justice was satisfied as far as the sinner was concerned.
+It means that Jesus suffered until every claim of justice was satisfied as far as the sinner was concerned.

-Being therefore justified by faith, or being therefore declared righteous on the ground of pure grace, God says to the sinner, take Jesus as your Savior, confess Him as your Lord, and I will give you eternal life and make you a new creation.
+Being therefore justified by faith or being therefore declared righteous on the ground of pure grace, God says to the sinner, take Jesus as your Savior, confess Him as your Lord, and I will give you eternal life and make you a new creation.

 You see this is all of grace.